opensoft/dartwing-frappe/.warp/warp.md

 ## Project Overview

-This is a **secondary devcontainer workspace** for Dartwing Frappe app development that:
+This is a **secondary devcontainer workspace** for Dartwing Frappe app workspace that:
 - **Attaches** to the existing Frappe infrastructure from `/home/brett/projects/frappe`
 - **Shares** the Frappe bench volume (`frappe-bench-data-frappe`)
 - **Connects** to the existing MariaDB and Redis services
-- **Provides** an isolated development environment for the Dartwing app
+- **Provides** an isolated workspace environment for the Dartwing app

 ## Architecture